 The subject lands are currently zoned "Agricultural (A)".
-The intent of the subject proposal is to establish a site specific zoning provision on the subject lands to permit a millwork business on the subject lands subject to the restrictions described below.
+The intent of the subject proposal is to establish a site specific zoning provision on the subject lands to permit a millwork and carpentry business on the subject lands subject to the provisions described below.

 Planning staff are of the opinion that establishment of this additional use is appropriate.
 More specifically, the type of use is generally commercial in nature, with some of the services taking place off site, so there is a limit to the intensity and potential impact of the additional use to surrounding land uses.
-The subject lands also provide an opportunity to continue to house a business that has existed in the County since 1992, and provides employment for six individuals.
+Further, the intended use is relatively small in scale and will not employ a night shift.
+Even after planned expansion, the owners do not intend to employ more staff or operate with additional shifts.
+The subject lands also provide an opportunity to continue to house a business that has existed for four years, must be recognized due to a by-law complaint, and provides employment for eight individuals.
+Until 2020, the business served Darbishire Cabinets and now serves Finelli Custom Cabinetry.

-To ensure that the scale, layout and approach to development is appropriate, a series of special zoning provisions are proposed as follows:
+To ensure that the scale, layout and approach to development is appropriate, the following special zoning provisions are proposed: